Kboxoxx/deprecated-generative-ai-android/generativeai-android-sample/README.md

-# Google Generative AI Sample for Android (Kotlin)
+ä# Google Generative AI Sample for Android (Kotlin)

 This Android sample app demonstrates how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.